 Why is food safety important?

-Recent Australian estimates of foodborne illness are 5.4 million cases per year (14,800 cases per day), with about 120 deaths annually.
+Estimates of foodborne illness within Australia are 5.4 million cases per year (14,800 cases per day), with about 120 deaths annually.
 The cost of these levels of foodborne disease is estimated to be $1.2 billion per year (Department of Health and Ageing, unpublished).